 If any vehicle occupants were injured or killed as a result of the defective vehicle, you should definitely state that in your complaint as well.

 When you file an online vehicle complaint form, you will have to provide some contact information as well as some identifying information.
 NHTSA does not share personal information with the general public.
 All of your personal information will be removed before your complaint is made public.

 Depending on the circumstances of your complaint, an NHTSA-ODI investigator may contact you, but it is not likely that you will be contacted unless they need additional information.

-How Will Your Report Be Used?
+How Will Your Auto Defect Report Be Used?

-These reports are posted on NHTSA's web site after the consumer's personal information is removed.
-Your report will help not only NHTSA and automakers determine if a recall is warranted, but it will also provide motorists with valuable information about potential safety problems currently under review.
+These reports are posted on NHTSA’s website after the consumer’s personal information is removed.
+Your report will not only help NHTSA and automakers determine if a recall is warranted, but it will also provide motorists with valuable information about potential safety problems currently under review.

 The Office of Defects Investigation (ODI) may or may not call you to verify information in your report.

 The recall process can take months or even years to be completed.
 NHTSA’s process usually involves four steps:

 - Screening: This step involves a preliminary review of consumer complaints and other information related to alleged defects to decide whether or not an investigation is needed.